 Make a list of what could go wrong and plan for how to overcome it.
 By thinking about this now, you will be better able to handle the obstacles that may arise.
 For example, when you start a new healthy eating plan, you may face the obstacle of a friend’s birthday coming up.
 Consider how you will handle yourself when the birthday cake comes to the table.
 By having a plan in place, you are more likely to succeed.

 Tracking the progress of your goals is an essential process of achieving your goal.
 Just thinking about it won’t get you there.
 You need to have an actionable plan and commit to a scheduled time to complete that project’s tasks.
 You can create an Excel spreadsheet to analyze your progress or something eye-catching on the refrigerator door.

 Have you ever thought, “I have no motivation, so setting goals is pointless?”
 Want to feel more motivated?
 Set a goal!
 Set larger goals first and break them down into smaller goals.
 Use a planner or an electronic calendar to set a target date for achieving your goal.
 Making smaller goals out of your life goals will help you to succeed.

 Make sure the goal is personal to you!

-Don’t create a goal because you think it’s what others want you to do.
-There is no better way to set yourself up for failure than setting goals in which you don’t have an interest.
-You will not be motivated to complete action steps unless you have an interest in what you are trying to achieve.
+Please don’t create a goal because you think it’s what others want you to do.
+There is no better way to set yourself up for failure than setting goals you don’t have an interest in.
+You will not be motivated to complete action steps unless you are interested in what you are trying to achieve.

 The way we go about goal setting and reviewing our objectives is the key to our success.
 Goals need to be more precise than desires if we want to achieve them.
 Each person will go about this differently and will have great success if they understand their motivation for wanting to meet the goal and follow some basic steps.
 The art comes in with picking and choosing what works for you.